danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 1. Fetching the JWKS (which contains the public key) from Auth0 using the [JWKS URI](#registering-the-api-with-auth0).
 2. Verifying the token signature with the fetched public key.
-3. Verifying the token has the correct ["Issuer" and "Audience"](#registering-the-api-with-auth0) claims.
+3. Verifying the token has the correct [issuer and audience](#registering-the-api-with-auth0) claims.

 Only when the token passes these checks, should the Lambda Authorizer output an <a href="https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html" target="_blank" rel="noopener noreferrer">IAM Policy</a> document with `Effect` set to `Allow`: